 Step 3: Property, Farm Stand, Living Quarters

-The farm stand will be a 50 x 40 steel building with multiple coolers and tables for produce as well as be an outlet for other farm stand sales opportunities.
-The building will also be our starter residence on the second floor until we get to the main residence / classroom / dining room.
+Our dream farm stand would be a 50 x 40 steel building with multiple coolers and tables for produce as well as be an outlet for other farm stand sales opportunities.
+The building would also be our starter residence on the second floor until we get to the main residence / classroom / dining room.

 The first greenhouse would be similar to the Micro-Farm 3 from Nelson and Pade which features a large hoop house with their zero discharge aquaponics system, deep water culture beds, a NFT seed starting system, and a media bed, along with all the components for the fish system.
 This greenhouse will be one of multiple systems in the final design.

 Step 3: Chickens & Pigs